kosniaz/today_i_learned/README.md

 # WebAudio problems

 * adding a new module from file: First I had a cors issue -> started up a simple http server.
 Then I had a network error (dafuk?).
 Turns out that network error sometimes is a "module not found" error - I had simply mistyped `process.js`!

+# Twilio `<Connect>`

+At work we have a Voice Assistant service that works with websockets.
+The client connects to the socket, and when ready to speak, send a "RESTART_COMMUNICATION" message, followed by base64 audio chunks. (that is, the user's real time voice audio).
+When the server recognizes a full phrase, it send back a signal to tell the client to stop sending audio chunks, and after some 300ms, the client receives an mp3 with the VA's response.

+To make that work with twilio, one has to:

+* write a client that keeps a bidirectional channel with the phone call - through which it exchanges some json info - while keeping an open socket with the VA service.

 # Next up